 1. New Mexico is highly reliant on the oil and natural gas industries to generate revenue to fund state programs, as evidenced by recent oil boom and bust cycles.
 What steps should the Legislature take to diversify the state’s economy and revenue base?

-New Mexico has been successful in developing the film industry, tourism and most recently the cannabis industry and we should continue to develop those areas.
-I believe that we should also expand renewable energy, (solar and wind) and support local agriculture as well as eco-tourism.
+New Mexico has successfully developed the film industry, tourism and most recently the cannabis industry.
+We should continue to develop those areas.
+We should also expand renewable energy (wind and solar) and support local agriculture and eco-tourism.

 2. During the last regular legislative session, there was an unsuccessful push to make it easier to keep certain defendants behind bars until trial.
 Should New Mexico law be changed to make it easier to hold individuals charged with violent offenses such as murder and first-degree child abuse behind bars until trial?

-We can’t lose sight of the fact that one is innocent until proven guilty.
+We must remember that one is innocent until proven guilty.
 If there is sufficient evidence that one will reoffend, then that may justify holding them until their trial.
-But each case must be judged on its own facts and merits.
+Each case must be judged on its own facts and merits.

 Our current system of taxation is regressive.
-While New Mexico reduced the gross receipts tax in the last legislative session, we need to look to eliminate other loopholes that can be closed to make our tax system fairer.
+While the New Mexico Legislature reduced the gross receipts tax in the last session, we need to eliminate other loopholes that can be closed to make our tax system fairer.

-I absolutely support a paid Legislature.
-This would increase the diversity of the legislature and those who are able to serve their community.
+I support a paid Legislature.
+Doing so would create more diversity of the Legislature and increase the numbers of those who are able to serve their community.

-The Legislature made improvements in increasing educator salaries and funding for early childhood education, we must continue to do so.
-Addressing the teacher shortage will ensure we have the best teachers in our classrooms.
-This includes focusing funding for Native American students and students whose first language is not English.
+The Legislature made improvements in increasing educator salaries and funding for early childhood education.
+Addressing the teacher shortage will ensure that we have the best teachers in our classrooms.
+We must also focus funding for Native American students and students whose first language is not English.

-8. In recent years, New Mexico has steadily increased spending on early childhood programs, such as home visiting, prekindergarten and childcare assistance, and created a new early childhood trust fund.
+10. In recent years, New Mexico has steadily increased spending on early childhood programs, such as home visiting, prekindergarten, and childcare assistance, and created a new early childhood trust fund.
 Do you support or oppose the proposed constitutional amendment on the November ballot that would withdraw more money from the state’s permanent school fund to increase funding for early childhood services and K-12 education?

 I strongly support the constitutional amendment.

-I strongly support limiting greenhouse gas emissions with the goal of achieving net-zero emissions by 2050.
+I strongly support limiting greenhouse emissions with the goal of achieving net-zero emissions by 2050.